p4lang/p4app-switchML/dev_root/benchmarks/README.md

 # Benchmarks

-This directory includes multiple benchmarks to test and measure the performance of the different components of SwitchML or of the system as a whole.
+The benchmarks directory includes multiple benchmarks to test and measure the performance of the different components of SwitchML or of the system as a whole.

 The benchmarks should be the go-to tool that ensures that the performance and the accuracy of SwitchML remains as expected after any change.

-## Benchmarks list
+## 1. Benchmarks list

 | Example | Brief | Compilation flags |
 |--|--|--|